AlanKrajina/JS-learn/R&R.md

 Joel says this question might be more in relation to the interaction between how Rails keeps track of which user owns which session via cookies.. this is explained in the Rails Guide: http://guides.rubyonrails.org/security.html

-##Andrew: what is The Halting Problem and what are its ramifications?
+## What is The Halting Problem and what are its ramifications?

 The halting problem is the problem of determining, whether a computer program will finish running or continue to run forever, such as an infinite loop.
 Such as in psudocode: if (true) continue doesn't halt, whereas print "hello world" does halt.
 In 1936 Alan Turing proved no algorithm can exist which will always correctly decide whether, for a given arbitrary program and its input, the program halts when run with that input; the essence of Turing's proof is that any such algorithm can be made to contradict itself, and therefore cannot be correct.
 For real-time programming, it's important that programmers attempt to write subroutines that are not only guaranteed to finish (halt), but are guaranteed to finish before the given deadline.